libp2p.pubsub package

 async run() None

-seen_messages: LRU
+seen_messages: LastSeenCache

 set_topic_validator(topic: str, validator: Callable[[ID, Message], bool] | Callable[[ID, Message], Awaitable[bool]], is_async_validator: bool) None